Master Embroidery: Essential Tutorials for Beginners to Advanced

 Tracing

-Tracing is the go-to for light-colored fabrics and simple designs.
-Place your fabric over the printed pattern and use a lightbox, LED pad, or even a sunny window to illuminate the lines beneath.
-Trace with a pencil, water-soluble pen, or chalk.
-For dark fabrics, swap to a white charcoal pencil or tailor’s chalk for better visibility.
+Place fabric over your pattern and use a lightbox, LED pad, or sunny window.
+Trace with pencil, water-soluble pen, or chalk; use white charcoal or tailor’s chalk on dark fabrics.

 Transfer Paper